 In addition, we handle expungement requests in all North Carolina counties and represent clients in federal criminal cases in the Eastern District of North Carolina.

 North Carolina General Statutes § 14-202.1 creates the offense of indecent liberties with a child.
-This law applies to any person who is 16 years of age or older and five or more years older than the victim, and who willfully takes or attempts to take indecent liberties with a child under 16 years of age for the purposes of sexual gratification.
+This law applies to any person who is 16 years of age or older and five or more years older than the victim, and who willfully takes or attempts to take indecent liberties with a child under 16 years of age for the purposes of arousal or sexual gratification.

 This can include taking or attempting to take indecent liberties with a child or fondling or taking indecent liberties with a child’s body for the purpose of arousing or gratifying the sexual desires of either party.